Madame Masque: Fictional character biography

 To combat the West Coast Avengers, Madame Masque formed a West Coast version of the Masters of Evil consisting of Eel, Graviton, Lady Bullseye, MODOK Superior, Satana, and Kate Bishop's parents Derek Bishop and Eleanor Bishop.

-As Iron Man hovers over New York figuring out what people want from him, one of the flashbacks to his recent fights shows Iron Man being shot point-blank in the faceplate by Madame Masque.

-Madame Masque is among the crime lords competing with Mister Negative in obtaining the Tablet of Life and Destiny to win the favor of Mayor Wilson Fisk.
-In addition, she is also working closely with the fifth Crime Master.

-During the "Gang War" storyline, Madame Masque poses as Hammerhead's girlfriend and participates in the eponymous conflict.
-Additionally, she becomes the leader of the Maggia.
+During the "Gang War" storyline, Madame Masque poses as Hammerhead's girlfriend before knocking him out with a combination of magic and an adamantium bar.
+Hammerhead's men are forced to swear an oath of Madame Masque as the new leader of the Maggia.

 Powers and abilities

 Madame Masque has no superhuman powers.
-She is an athletic woman and a skilled hand-to-hand combatant in various martial arts and an expert markswoman.
-She is also a master strategist and organizer.
+She is an athletic woman and a highly skilled hand-to-hand combatant in various martial arts and an expert markswoman.
+She is also a master strategist, organizer and disguiser.
 Madame Masque displayed some form of telepathic resistance.
 She has access to advanced technology like her bio-duplicates.

 As leader of the Maggia family, Madame Masque commands unspecified numbers of Dreadnought robots modified from the original designs stolen from Hydra.